Diastasis Recti: Prevention and Treatment

 KINESIOTAPING FOR DIASTASIS RECTI

 Kinesiotape can be used to guide the muscles toward the midline without disrupting normal muscle function and a women's health physical therapist can teach you how to apply it.
 Kinesiotape can be purchased at a local drug store or through your physical therapist or provider.
 Rock Tape is the brand we use at Healthy Core for its superior elastic and adhesive properties.
 If your skin is thin and frail, we recommend Rock Tape Rx.
-Tape can stay on for 4-5 days as long as your skin is not irritated.
+Tape can stay on for up to five days as long as your skin is not irritated.
 Take caution not to expose it to heat (let it air dry after showering or bathing) or it will adhere to your skin and be very difficult to remove later.
+Contact us to learn the best way to tape your abdomen.

 EXERCISE TO INCLUDE IN THE POSTPARTUM PERIOD